Skip to main content

 Configure Queue Experience

-Queue experiences provide first-come, first-served access to products or services.
-Consumers join the queue and are served in the order they arrive, making this ideal for product launches, limited releases, and high-demand events.
+Queue experiences manage high demand by letting consumers join a virtual waiting line.
+By default, queues serve consumers in the order they arrive, making them ideal for product launches, limited releases, and high-demand events.

 When to Use Queues